Pepper Schwartz: Biography

-Schwartz is a past president of the Society for the Scientific Study of Sexuality and a charter member of the International Academy of Sex Research.
+Schwartz is a past president and fellow of the Society for the Scientific Study of Sexuality and a charter member of the International Academy of Sex Research.
 The book jacket for her 2007 publication Prime: Adventures and Advice on Sex, Love, and the Sensual Years described her living "in Washington State, being single after a 23 year marriage, and having two children in college".

 Research by Schwartz and others surveying lesbian sexuality has generated debates because the surveys stated that lesbian couples in long-term relationships have less sex than their heterosexual or gay male counterparts.
 The phenomenon was labeled "lesbian bed death".
-One factor in this debate is the problem was how acts of "sex" was defined in surveys.
+One factor in this debate concerns how "sex" acts were defined in surveys.